Chandra-sekhar-pilla/My-web-page/README.md

 # My web page
- A simple example of the web development
+ A simple example of the web page
  Used vanilla js to create the open and close effect of the account bar